Skip to content

 Methods

 Narrative literature review (not systematic, no PRISMA or explicit inclusion criteria).
 Data in Table 4 is compiled from cited primary studies; the table does not provide the analytical methods used in each primary study.
 Concentrations reported as published; no conversion or harmonization of units is performed by the reviewers beyond what appears in the original papers.
-Several negative values appear in Table 4 (e.g., cottonseed Pb -0.004 mg/kg) indicating values below LOQ in the primary source; these should be interpreted as “not detected at LOQ.”
+Several negative values appear in Table 4 (e.g., cottonseed Pb -0.004 mg/kg); treat these as anomalous table entries requiring primary-source verification, not as real negative concentrations.

 Implications